First Presbyterian Church (Troy, Ohio): Architecture

 First Presbyterian Church is a brick building with stone elements, set on a stone foundation.
 Constructed by George R. Browning, its style is the Romanesque Revival and represents some of the best pre-Civil War architecture extant in Troy.
 The large sanctuary is simple, typical of traditional Presbyterianism, and its design demonstrates Browning's unusually high degree of skill.
 The overall plan is rectangular, although a tall flat-roofed tower sits at the front of the building, with an arched doorway set in its base and battlements at the top.
 Large arched windows, taller than the door, are placed on two levels of the tower, with an oculus between the levels on each side.
 Yet taller arch windows, nearly twice the height of the doors, are placed in the front (one on each side of the tower) and sides (six on each) of the building.
 The ends of the building rise to gables, which on the front is highlighted by a pediment behind the tower.

 Historic designation

 In 1976, First Presbyterian Church was listed on the National Register of Historic Places, qualifying both because of its historically significant architecture and because of its place in local history.
 It is one of fifteen National Register-listed locations in Troy, and one of forty-four in Miami County.
-The congregation remains active, led by Rev. Dr. Frank T. Rupnik III as pastor.
 It is part of the Miami Valley Presbytery of the Presbyterian Church (USA).